k0pernicus/website/content/posts/burned_out.md

 #### Note

 I am making a difference between "being a programmer", and "being a developer":
-* the programmer optimizes things and can **create** very great piece of software well, that can be reusable (or not) if he desires it,
+* the programmer optimizes things and can **create** very great piece of software well, that can be reusable (or not) if he desires it, and understands **how** and **where** the code is running (or will learn),
-* the developer will uses those resources to **build** something with those, and maybe combinating those little pieces to create a good software architecture and, at the end of the process, a product.
+* the developer will uses those resources to **build** something with those, and maybe combinating those little pieces to create a good software architecture and, at the end of the process, a **product**.
-I was considering myself as a programmer, but looking for other programmers, how they work and how they build incredible pieces of software from scratch, I am **just** a developer with "programmer skills" experience(s).
+I was considering myself as a programmer, but looking for other programmers, how they work and how they build incredible pieces of software from scratch, I am _just_ a developer with a few programmer experiences.

-This is difficult sometimes to discuss with a "3-months experienced Ruby developer" that contradicts you on real facts (how a computer runs and why his code is slow... and may crash randomly), and to listen him explaining why he will not optimize his code as "servers with 8 gigabytes of RAM is cheap now.
+This is difficult sometimes to discuss with a "3-months experienced Ruby developer" who contradicts you (many times) on facts (how a computer runs and why his code is slow... and may crash randomly), and to listen him explaining you why he will not optimize his code as "servers with 8 gigabytes of RAM are cheap now.
 And the entire project does not runs the fans of my macbook so...
 Dah.".

-There is no more passion in some of those guys, no more "Computer Science culture", nothing more than a, excuse me for that image, a code monkey.
+There is no more passion in some of those guys, no more "Computer Science culture", nothing more than, excuse me for that image, a code monkey.
 A code monkey who is coding because "coding is fun" but not thinking deeply about what (s)he is doing...

 I don't blame the majority of them for "coding for fun" and not having a good "Computer Science culture", but I blame the famous "Industry" for not proposing them to become better at **programming**, and I blame the "Industry" for deleting several strong components of what makes a good developer: culture, testing, and good overall engineering skills, in order to go fast (and make things quick & dirty).